indico/indico/indico/htdocs/ihelp/html/_sources/Glossary/Glossary.txt

    Public
      A status in which a resource is publicly accessible, with no constraints.
-This status can be overriden, if the parent resource is set as private (see Private by Inheritance).
+This status can be overriden, if the parent resource is set as private (see Restricted by Inheritance).

    Resource
      In the context of this document, a Resource is a category, event